 The Associate of Arts in Teaching (A.A.T.) is a statewide degree program.
 Jefferson College's A.A.T. is comprised of 42 credit hours of general education, a 13 credit hour Teacher Education Core, the First Year Experience requirement, a minimum of six additional credit hours in electives, and passing CBASE scores with state minimum requirements.
-Students must earn a cumulative GPA of 2.5 to be eligible to graduate with the A.A.T.
+Students must earn a cumulative GPA of 2.75 to be eligible to graduate with the A.A.T degree as well as a 2.75 in all education courses, with no grade lower than a "C" in education courses.
 Four-year transfer institutions may have additional requirements including higher GPA or CBASE scores, or additional course requirements.
 Most education majors will transfer with more than the 62 hours in order to meet certification requirements.
 General education credits should be carefully selected with the help of an education advisor to meet degree requirements and prerequisites.